thisisglee/thisisglee/README.md

 Hi there 👋
-- I now have 6+ years of Software Engineering experience.
+- I have 6+ years of turning coffee into commits and bugs into features.